EPCCed/eidf-docs/docs/dataingest/IngestUserDoc.md

 1. An ingest workflow is set up for the dataset.

 Automated ingestion of each batch of data then proceeds as follows:
-1. The data provider uploads a batch of data files (_raw data_) and corresponding _metadata_ to the "landing zone" for this dataset, accessed via the managed file transfer (MFT) service.
+1. The data provider uploads a batch of data files (_raw data_) and corresponding _metadata_ to a "landing zone" for this dataset, accessed via the Managed File Transfer (MFT) service.
 1. If archiving is required, copies of the raw data files are deposited in the EIDF archive.
 1. The raw data may be processed and transformed to ARD format, if requested by the data provider.
 1. The analytics ready data is published on the ARD service.
-1. The uploaded metadata is updated with download links and is published in the EIDF metadata catalogue.
+1. The uploaded metadata is updated with download links and is published in the EIDF Data Catalogue.
 1. A report is created and dispatched to the data provider.

 ## Application

-Apply for a data ingest project to publish analytics ready data in the EIDF.
+In order to ingest data into the EIDF, you need to apply for a data ingest project to publish analytics ready data in the EIDF.
 A data ingest project may contain many datasets.
+Please follow the workflow below:

 1. If you do not already have an EPCC SAFE account you will need to create one.
 1. Once you have an EPCC SAFE account use this to login to the EIDF portal.